rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 		KeSetSystemAffinityThread(kAffinityMask);
 		DbgPrint("=====================================================");
 		DbgPrint("Current thread is executing in %d th logical processor.",i);

-		// Put you function here !
+		// Put your function here!

 	}
 ```
+This way, we can run our codes in the different logical cores.
+Now, let's see other essential functionalities we need for our hypervisor.

 ## **Converting physical and virtual addresses**

-VMXON Regions and VMCS Regions (see below) use the physical address as the operand to VMXON and VMPTRLD instruction, so we should create functions to convert Virtual Address to Physical address:
+VMXON Regions and VMCS Regions (see below) use the physical address as the operand to VMXON and VMPTRLD instructions, so we should create functions to convert Virtual Address to Physical address:

 ```
 UINT64 VirtualAddress_to_PhysicallAddress(void* va)